 Some of the best of these are the Rikaichan plugin for Firefox, and Rikaikun plugin for Google Chrome, which let you hover your mouse cursor over Japanese text and see possible definitions etc...
 JLS, short for the "Japanese Learning Suite" which comes with a variety of small programs bundled together to help you drill the kana, kanji, vocabulary etc to help you with that initial step of learning them for the first time...
 Anki, a Spaced Repetition program that both helps you learn new material, but perhaps more importantly keeps track of what you're learning, and based on how well you say you know the answer to each question it will ask you again just often enough to keep the memory fresh and help strengthen what you learn into long term memories.

-There are also plenty of very cheap iPhone apps, several of which are produced by Clay himself right here on TJP, and many different Nintendo DS games, etc.
+There are also plenty of very cheap iPhone apps, several of which are produced by Clay himself right here on TJP, and many different eBooks and paperbacks that you may find useful.

 Anything else to mention?